 Gaetz Lakes Sanctuary is Alberta's oldest federal migratory bird sanctuary.
-Set on almost 300 acres of protected land within Red Deer city limits, Gaetz Lakes Sanctuary is a refuge for native plants and animals.
-The Kerry Wood Nature Centre sits at the edge of the Gaetz Lakes Sanctuary.
-Nature Centre interpreters deliver natural-history and environmental education through exhibits, fun activities and interactive interpretation for people and groups of all ages.
+Set on almost 122 hectares of protected land within Red Deer city limits, Gaetz Lakes Sanctuary is a refuge for native plants and animals.

-Explore the five kilometres of trail by yourself, with a group, or with one of the Nature Centre naturalists; a bird blind and viewing decks expose you to a fascinating variety of habitats.
-Borrow a set of binoculars, snowshoes or an activity kit from Kerry Wood Nature Centre to help bring your hike to life.
-The 4 km Wishart Trail is gravel-surfaced and contains stairs and steep hills.
-The 1 km Dr. George loop is level and paved, easily accessible by people pushing strollers or in wheelchairs.
+Explore the five kilometers of trail by yourself, with a group, or with one of the Centre's naturalists.
+You can also borrow a set of binoculars, snowshoes or an activity kit from the Centre to help bring your hike to life.